brainhub/modsqr/README.md

 ```
 We don't depend on the larger OpenSSL package that includes the `openssl` application and other libraries.

-To submit code to this respository install `uncrustify` from [uncrustify](https://github.com/uncrustify/uncrustify) somewhere in your `PATH`.
+If you plan to submit code to this respository, you should install `uncrustify` from [uncrustify](https://github.com/uncrustify/uncrustify) somewhere in your `PATH`.

 ### Componenets